Precastwig/BoardAnalyzer/README.md

 ## How to "install"
 1. Make sure you have at least java version 17 installed (https://www.oracle.com/uk/java/technologies/downloads/)
-2. Download the latest .zip release and unpack
+2. Download the latest .zip release (from here: https://github.com/Precastwig/BoardAnalyzer/releases) and unpack
 3. Run /bin/BoardAnalyzer.bat on windows

 ## How to use
 Since the program is changing quite often, I won't go into details but the jist is:
 1. Create a new board (by clicking the `new board` button)
-2. Give it a name, and give it an image of the board.
-Ideally the image is as flat as possible
+2. Give it a name, and select an image of your board.
-3. Select the corners of the board in the image
+3. Drag the corners of the black squar to the corners of the board in the image
 4. Input your boards physical dimensions (corresponding to the corners you clicked)
 5. Click on the image to add holds
-6. Use the various analysis tools
+6. Use the various analysis/generation tools

 ### Contributing
 If you think this program could be improved, feel free to open a PR.